DigitalMolecules/vscode-servicebus-explorer/README.md

 ## Known Issues

-- We are not hable to peek the DLQ without locking it.
+- We are not able to peek the DLQ without locking it.
 REST API limitation.

 ## Release Notes